busyoGG/SmoothCursor/README.md

 ## Customizable Settings

-> You can customize it through the settings panel, or by modifying the 'styles.css' file.
+> You can customize it through the settings panel, or by modifying the 'styles.css' file.Css file modifications require a restart of Obsidian.

 * Cursor color (the settings panel and the CSS file will automatically sync)
 * Cursor blink speed (the settings panel and the CSS file will automatically sync)